-- The hotel building uses 30% less energy than a conventional hotel through use of ultra-efficient materials and the latest construction technology.
-The hotel is also working with a green power supplier to purchase 35% of the building’s electricity use for its first two years of operation, and on Saturday evenings, the hotel briefly dims its Lobby lighting in a salute to candle power and simpler, more energy-efficient ways of illumination.
+The hotel building uses 30% less energy than a conventional hotel through use of ultra-efficient materials and the latest construction technology.
+On Saturday evenings, the hotel briefly dims its Lobby lighting in a salute to candle power and simpler, more energy-efficient ways of illumination.

-- Water usage is reduced by 35% by the use of high-efficiency plumbing fixtures, saving approximately 700,000 gallons of water a year.
+Water usage is reduced by 35% by the use of high-efficiency plumbing fixtures, saving approximately 700,000 gallons of water per year.
 Additionally, all irrigation for hotel plants utilizes captured rainwater from 1 Bank of America Center storage tanks.

-- A Regeneration Suiting product line (suits made out of recycled two-liter plastic bottles) is used in uniform selection for various departments.
+A Regeneration Suiting produce line (suits made out of recycled two-liter plastic bottles_ is used in uniform selection for various departments.

-- A Natura® Water Filtration program is in place to provide and contain purified still and sparkling water for meeting attendees.
-The system reduces the hotel’s carbon footprint by decreasing its usage of bottled water for visiting groups, thereby reducing the energy and resources needed to transport, store, and dispose of plastic bottles.
-For individual guests, Prima water bottles are provided and are made from 100 percent plant materials.
+A Natura® Water Filtration program is in place to provide and contain purified still and sparking water for meeting attendees.
+The system reduces the hotel’s carbon footprint by decreasing the energy and resources needed to transport, store, and dispose of plastic bottles.
+For individual guests, Prima water bottles are provided and are made from 100% plant materials.

-- The hotel conducts regular community activities focused on environmental conservation, including city clean-up projects and community recycling days for consumer electronics, used athletic shoes and bicycles.
-In honor of Earth Day and Earth Week 2010, The Ritz-Carlton, Charlotte hosted several dozen local elementary school children and their chaperones for an organic lunch and environmental tour of the hotel and its green roof.
-Further property activities that week included a city cleanup initiative by hotel employees, planting of green roofs on structures adjacent to the hotel’s own roof, operation of a community electronics recycling drive, and a regional farmers’ market open to the public and presented alongside the hotel on Earth Day.
+The hotel conducts regular community activities focused on environmental conservation, including city clean-up projects and community recycling days for consumer electronics, used athletic shoes, and bicycles.
+In honor of past Earth Days and Earth Weeks, The Ritz-Carlton, Charlotte has hosted local elementary school children and their chaperones for an organic lunch and environmental tour of the hotel and its green roof.
+Further property activities have included a city clean-up initiative by hotel employees, planting of green roofs on structures adjacent to the hotel’s own roof, operation of a community electronics recycling drive, and a regional farmers’ market open to the public and presented alongside the hotel on Earth Day.